xuruiting2/MC-ncRNA/README.md

-## MC-ncRNA:
+## MM-ncRNAFR:
 #### Multi-modal Contrastive Learning for ncRNA Family Prediction

-In this package, we provide the following resources: source codes of the MC-ncRNA, pre-trained model weights, and fine-tuning codes.
+In this package, we provide the following resources: source codes of the MM-ncRNAFP, pre-trained model weights, and fine-tuning codes.
 The essential Python packages are listed in the `requirements.txt` file.
 Additionally, you need to run `pip install -e .` in the main folder.
 After downloading the [pre-trained model weights](https://drive.google.com/drive/folders/1rfM-aetoUutYp14efdtZdvliGnbW7zuy?usp=drive_link), place the folder in the main directory.

 Place the datasets used for fine-tuning the model in the `main/sample_data/ft/rnafamily` folder.
 You can download the [datasets](https://drive.google.com/drive/folders/1ZVmwO_3ktvRocK739AGOijflsEgIbPtf?usp=drive_link) from this link.